 For example, at the time of writing, Pure Blue Japan XX-18oz.-013 jeans are $350 at Blue in Green in New York City and $250 at Denimio.
 Studio D’artisan SD-107 jeans are $275 at Self Edge‘s all over North America, but $230 at Okayama Denim, and $210 at Denimio.
 You can make the comparison with any number of models.

 The reason the Japanese stores can offer cheaper prices than their western counterparts is threefold:

 First, all non-Japanese retailers have to pay an import tariff on all goods coming into their country for commercial sale.
-In the case of denim jeans from Japan entering the United States, that’s between 9.1% and 10%.
+In the case of denim jeans from Japan entering the United States, that’s a little over 16%.
 That cost is mitigated for Japanese retailers as Americans no longer have to pay import fees on anything valued less than $800.
 Even if customers did have to pay, that tariff isn’t factored into the price tag (although Denimio does have a somewhat suspect DIY option to mark whatever value you want on your package’s customs label).

 Second, non-Japanese retailers have to pay for the shipping to get product from Japan to their country before putting it up for sale and then again with free shipping to domestic online customers.
 Many Japanese retailers also offer free shipping, which is more expensive than domestic but they’re only paying for one trip rather than two.